 Student lockers are the property of Incarnate Word Academy.
 Lockers are assigned by the school to each student for her personal use; students may change locker assignments only with the permission of the Dean of Students.
 Students should not leave valuables in their lockers.
 Cell phones may be kept in the locker at the student's own risk.
 Students must keep their combinations confidential.
 The school does not assume responsibility for loss or damage to contents of lockers.
 Tampering with or entering another student's locker is considered a serious offense.
 A student whose locker has been tampered with should report the incident to the office immediately.
 Lockers, backpacks, purses, etc. are subject to inspection by the Principal or designee with or without cause.
 Lockers will be checked periodically.
-Anything in a student's locker, book bag, purse, vehicle in the IWA parking lot, etc. is considered to be in her possession.

 Lockers should be kept clean and neat at all times.
 Stickers, paper, and writing or decorations of any kind are prohibited unless it is the week of the student's birthday or approved by the Dean of Students.
-All locker decorations must be in good taste and aligned with the values of the school.
+All locker decorations must be in good taste and appropriate.
 The lockers of students celebrating a birthday may be decorated with magnetic material or school approved tape only and should be removed within one week of the student's birthday.
 All items must be removed by the last day of final exams.
-Anything left in the lockers will be disposed.
+Anything left in the lockers will be disposed of.